KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ## Export a translated file

 ### Prerequisites
-- The document is confirmed and ready for delivery.
+- The translation document is open and ready for delivery.
 - All QA checks are resolved (for example, no missing tags or formatting issues).

 ### Steps

-1. Open the memoQ project containing the translated document.
-2. Select the document you want to export.
+1. Select the document you want to export.
-3. Select **Documents** in the project navigation.
+2. Select **Documents** in the project navigation.
    ![Export a file in memoQ](../../assets/images/memoq-export.png)
-4. From the menu, choose **Export**.
+3. From the menu, choose **Export**.
-5. Select **Export (Choose path)**.
+4. Select **Export (Choose path)**.
-6. Select the destination folder for the exported file.
+5. Select the destination folder for the exported file.
-7. Confirm the export.
+6. Confirm the export.

 The translated file is exported to the selected location and can be uploaded to the